korpling/pepperModules-GenericXMLModules/README.md

 ### genericXml.importer.artificialSStruct

 In general a terminal-node is mapped to a SToken object.
 This is necessary, because in Salt only SToken objects can overlap parts of the primary data (given by STextualDS objects).
-Sometimes, one may want to map the terminal-node also to a SSpan or SStructure node.
+In some cases, you may want to map the terminal-node also to a SSpan or SStructure node.
 Using this property will result in an artificial node dominating or spanning the SToken object.

 The xml fragment